-- Parodied in Filmations Ghostbusters.
-Here, the Ghostbusters owned the haunted technology, which took the form of skeletal gadgets with anthropomorphic features.
-Most famous was the Ansabone, which always hung up on callers or had some wisecracks when they succeeded in leaving a message.
+- Parodied in Filmation's Ghostbusters.
+Here, the Ghostbusters owned the haunted technology, which took the form of anthropomorphic, skeleton-themed appliances, and let those ghosts live with them.
+Most famous was the Ansabone, which hung up on callers or had some wisecracks when they succeeded in leaving a message.

 - Aqua Teen Hunger Force: When they cloned their television one too many times, it became evil.

 - In one episode, Shake killed himself so he could prank Meatwad through a Ouija Board video game.
 Unfortunately for him, Meatwad is already sick of the game and doesn't bother to play it again.

 - Pacman And The Ghostly Adventures: The episode Honey I Digitized The Pacman centers on cellphones, vehicles, and other computerized electronics getting possessed by digitized ghosts imbued with a virus.

 - Whateley Universe: As said in Saks And Violence:

 Junkyard is a ghost that was empowered by contact with the Fred Force, so that it could possess and animate technology.